Face posets of tropical polyhedra and monomial ideals: Monomial ideals

 The LCM-lattice is a powerful invariant: it determines a minimal free resolution \cite{GasharovPeevaWelker:1999} and the Stanley depth of $I$ \cite{IchimKatthanMoyanoFernandez:2017}.
 The result of particular note to us is that it encodes the Betti numbers of $I$ via its homology.
 We briefly recall some basics of lattice homology at the end of this subsection. \begin{theorem}\cite[Theorem 2.1]{GasharovPeevaWelker:1999} For $i \geq 1$, we have

 \end{theorem}

 The LCM-lattice of $I$ is a sublattice of the $\max$-lattice of $\monomial{V_I}$ via the embedding

-Furthermore, the only elements of the $\max$-lattice that are elements of the LCM-lattice are those with $\infty$ in some coordinate.
+Furthermore, the only elements of the $\max$-lattice that are not elements of the LCM-lattice are those with $\infty$ in some coordinate.
 As a corollary to Theorem \ref{thm:lcm+betti}, we get that the $\max$-lattice of $\monomial{V_I}$ determines the Betti numbers of $I$ by restricting to elements without $\infty$ in any coordinate.
 As a result, we define the \emph{LCM-lattice of a monomial tropical polyhedron} to be the induced sublattice of the $\max$-lattice consisting of elements without $\infty$ in some coordinate.
-Note that the $\max$-lattice is a strictly finer invariant that the LCM-lattice as it also encodes the irreducible components of $I$.

 We end this subsection recalling some concepts from poset homology necessary for Section~\ref{subsec:properties+facet+complex}.
 Let $P$ be a poset with minimal and maximal elements $\hat{0}, \hat{1}$.
 The \emph{order complex} $\Delta(P)$ is the abstract simplicial complex whose faces are chains in $P \setminus \{\hat{0},\hat{1}\}$.
 The homology groups of $P$ are given by the simplicial homology groups of $\Delta(P)$, i.e. $\tilde{H}_i(P) = \tilde{H}_i(\Delta(P))$.
 This notion extends for open intervals $(p,q)_P = \SetOf{r \in P}{p<r<q}$ of $P$.